aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 detection of non-additive effects in predator combinations.

 To evaluate the effect of these predators on natural bromeliad systems, we created bromeliad communities that were as similar as possible to each other, and also the the average composition of a bromeliad.
-In Feburary 2011 we collected bromeliads with a volume between 90 and 200ml, thoroughly washed them to remove organisms and detritus, and soaked them for 12 hours in a tub of water.
+In February 2011 we collected bromeliads with a volume between 90 and 200ml, thoroughly washed them to remove organisms and detritus, and soaked them for 12 hours in a tub of water.
 We then hung all bromeliads for 48 hours to dry.
-This procedure was indended to remove all existing insects; one bromeliad dissected afterwards contained no insects.
+This procedure was intended to remove all existing insects; one bromeliad dissected afterwards contained no insects.
 We simulated natural detritus inputs from the canopy by adding a standard mass of dried leaves of the species _Plinia cauliflora_ (1.5g bromeliad ^-1^ ± 0.02, mean ± sd).
 In order to track the effects of detrital decomposition on bromeliad N cycling, we enriched these leaves with ^15^N by fertilizing five *Plinia cauliflora* (Jabuticaba, Myrtaceae; a common Brazilian tree) plants with 40ml pot^-1^ day^-1^ of 5g L^-1^ ammonium sulphate containing 10% atom excess of ^15^N. After 21 days we then collected *P. cauliflora* leaves, air-dried until constant weight, and then soaked them for three days discarded.
 This procedure removes excess nutrients from the artificial fertilization.
-Because some of our prey species consume fine detritus, not coarse, we also added a standard amount of dried fine detritus to our bromeliads (0.23g bromeliad ^-1^ ± 0.02)
+Because some of our prey species consume fine detritus, not coarse, we also added a standard amount of dried fine detritus to our bromeliads (0.23g bromeliad ^-1^ ± 0.02).
+Throughout the experiment We separated coarse and fine detritus by passing water from bromeliads through two sieves (as above for observational work, 150 and 850 µm).
+We defined "coarse detritus" as anything retained on the 850 µm sieve, and "fine detritus" as anything found on the 150 µm sieve.

-Each bromeliad was stocked with a representative insect community.
-The densities of each prey taxon were calculated from the 2008 observational dataset, using data from bromeliads of similar size to those in our experiment.
-All densities used were within the range of these calculated abundances, and all experimental bromeliads received the same insect community.
-Halfway through the experiment, insects were added to bromeliads a second time to simulate the continuous oviposition that characterizes the system.
-Throughout the experiment, all bromeliads were enclosed with a mesh cage topped with a malaise trap an?d checked daily for emergence of adults.
+Each bromeliad was stocked with a representative insect community (See supplementary material).
+The densities of each prey taxon were calculated from the observational dataset (Question 1), using data from bromeliads of similar size to those in our experiment.
+We ran this experiment in two temporal blocks: three complete replicates of all treatments were set up on 20 February 2011, and two on 08 March 2011.
+We placed the prey species into the bromeliad, allowed two days for the prey to adjust, then added predators.
+After 26 days from the beginning of each block, we added the same prey community a second time to simulate the continuous oviposition that characterizes the system.
+We concluded the experiment 43 days from the first planting (20 April 2011).
+Throughout the experiment, all bromeliads were enclosed with a mesh cage topped with a malaise trap and checked daily for emergence of adults.
 At the end of the experiment we completely dissected our bromeliads, collecting all invertebrates and detritus remaining inside.

 We used a substitutive design which maintained the same predator